 ZoneAlarm Mobile Security app now comes with a Link and QR Code Scanner, offering secure QR code scanning and another robust layer of protection for your data – business, financial, and personal.
 As the name suggests, this new tool within the app allows you to quickly scan links and QR codes to let you know whether they are legitimate or unsafe.
 If the QR code is legitimate, you will receive a message telling you it is safe to proceed.
 If suspicious, the scanner will lay out the risk level and advise you not to proceed, at least without further investigation.

-The scanner utilizes ThreatCloud AI, dubbed as the brain behind Check Point’s security solutions.
-As the power behind ZoneAlarm security products, including ZoneAlarm Mobile Security, ThreatCloud AI uses over 90 AI and traditional engines to constantly analyze security threats against global data, making up to two billion security checks and decisions per day.
-It even recognizes attacks that have never been seen before, also known as zero-day attacks.
-In the case of the QR code scanner, the important thing to know is that it accurately determines in mere seconds whether it is safe to proceed or not.
+The scanner utilizes Check Point’s ThreatCloud AI, which is the brain behind ZoneAlarm’s security solutions, including ZoneAlarm Mobile Security.
+ThreatCloud AI uses over 90 AI and traditional engines to constantly analyze security threats against global data, making over two billion security checks and decisions per day.

 In essence, ZoneAlarm’s Link and QR Code Scanner adds an extra safeguard for your devices and data, ensuring safety whenever you encounter a QR code.
 Given the prevalence of QR codes, it’s imperative you know you’re connecting to a safe site — yet the ability to distinguish between a legitimate site and a fake one can be nearly impossible.
 ZoneAlarm’s Link and QR Code Scanner eliminates the risk of scanning codes by determining if it is safe for you to continue.
 In addition, the app can quickly verify all URLs, offering reassurance before you click on any link.